-Ms. Perkins is our new feel-good contemporary young adult writer and this book really does the trick.
+Ms. Perkins is my new feel-good contemporary young adult writer and this book really does the trick.
 Our heroine, Anna, is looking forward to her senior year in Atlanta, where she has a great job, a loyal best friend, and a crush on the verge of becoming more.
 Sadly, she gets shipped off to boarding school in Paris.
 There she meets Etienne St. Clair: perfect, Parisian (and English and American, which makes for a great accent), and irresistible.
 The only problem is that he’s taken.
 No real substance here in this fluffy read (sorry Ms. Perkins) but for its purpose, it entertains wonderfully.
 Not to mention, Ms. Perkins manages to make a real, human boy (gasp) smokin’ hot, which is not easy any more now that we’ve been spoiled by the other nonhuman variety.

 No. 2 ON JELLICOE ROAD by Melina Marchetta (contemporary)